Hodgiecode/Math-app-in-pure-JS/README.md

 Use Math.cos, Math.sin, Math.abs and etc for function call

+##### Roots

+For not polynomial use Math.cos, Math.sin, Math.abs and etc for function call and left and right bound must have different signs

 ##### Diff

 Zhegalkin polynomial,definite integral simpson's rule calculator, interpolation and extrapolation (linear, https://www.geeksforgeeks.org/program-to-implement-linear-extrapolation/)

+Use Math.cos, Math.sin, Math.abs and etc for function call in definite integral simpson's rule calculator

 ##### Calc